es-ude/ElasticNodeMiddleware/docs/InstallationGuide.md

 Please install the right version.
 If you use an IDE, you can check on the [bazel website for IDEs](https://docs.bazel.build/versions/2.2.0/ide.html) if your IDE can integrate bazel as a plugin.

+## Python

+For uploading a bitfile to the FPGA we use python scripts.
+Therefore, you need to install [python](https://www.python.org/downloads/).
+Please use the python version 3 instead of python version 2.

 ## Github Repository

 The elastic node middleware code is uploaded in a [github repository](https://github.com/es-ude/ElasticNodeMiddleware).
 For using the code, you have to clone the repository.